Armoured Autocar: Design

-Returning to Canada, Brutinel directed the design of the armoured bodies that would be mounted on the truck chassis.
+Returning to Canada, Brutinel directed the design of the armoured bodies that would be mounted on the Autocar UF21 chassis.
 The end result was an open topped armoured box with an angled front plate and drop sides.
 The machine guns were pedestal mounted, capable of firing over the sides of the vehicle, and also able to be dismounted for ground use.
 The Armoured Autocar weighed 3 tons, had a crew of 8 and had a maximum speed of 40 kph on roads; its offroad capabilities were limited.

 On 15 September 1914, the Canadian Automobile Machine Gun Brigade, C.E.F. was mobilized, comprising the 1st and 2nd Sifton Batteries.
 The Establishment called for a Major (Brutinel), 9 other officers and 124 other ranks.
 At the time of mobilization, the brigade was equipped with 8 Armoured Autocars, 20 machine guns, 8 trucks and 4 automobiles.
 Within the following year, a further 3 batteries named Eaton, Borden and Yukon, were raised with private funding which lead to the establishment of a second unit.
 The brigades moved overseas and while there was no mobile role for them in the static fighting of the time, they somehow managed to retain their armoured equipment.